GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 I really didn't feel like I implemented enough of the important (and interesting) data structures and algoritms in my university class.
 Soooooo, here I'm going through as many important and interesting ones that I can find.

-I'm using C++ because I get to use C tools, but I also get the convienance that C++ affords (yes it is a mess using both toolsets at once, but it makes this process a lot more enjoyable).
+I'm just using C (started with C++, but I felt like it was overkill).

 In addition, I'm getting some practice in with test driven development (no tools, just some boilerplate testing classes).